MolotovCherry/VRChat_Keypad/README.md

  - **DoorObjects:** This allows you to enable or disable an object automatically when a passcode is granted, denied, or on logoff.
 Arrays are synced, meaning, the first passcode in the passcodes array corresponds to the first object in the doorobjects array.

  - **Programs**

-Enabling or disabling objects upon accepted code not advanced enough?
-You can enter your very own Udon program as a callback, and it also sends the used code, and you can program WHATEVER you want for a particular code!

 | Program        | CustomEvent   | ProgramVariableName(type) | Runs on                    |
 |----------------|---------------|---------------------------|------------------------------|